RRoggia/rroggia.github.io/notes/extreme-programming-explained-2nd.md

 > If there is one message I would like to communicate, whatever your job title and however your work is touched by software development it is this: software development is capable of much, much more than it is currently delivering.

 ## My Summary

+The change always start with yourself, the developer.
+Once you want to change, try one practice at time.
+Try, fail, improve until you have master it.
+Then, go to next practice.

+To start to change you have to be aware.
+Metrics can help with that.
+Either way be conscious about your choices.

 # Chapter 9.
 Corollary Practices